Blood oranges are so stunning and make the most amazing Blood Orange Margarita cocktail. Grab some quick before their short season is over!

 - 2 ounces fresh lime juice

-- Make a simple syrup by combining water and sugar over medium high heat.
+- Make the simple syrup by combining water and sugar over medium high heat.
 Heat until sugar is dissolved; remove from heat and let cool.

-- Combine 3 oz of simple syrup with orange liqueur, lime juice, blood orange juice and tequila in a cocktail shaker.
+- Combine the tequila, blood orange juice, lime juice, orange liqueur, and simple syrup in a cocktail shaker.
 Fill with ice and shake for approximately 30 second until ice cold.